Hello, in this post we will see what is a credit note and debit note under Goods and Services Tax (GST).

 The dealers issue a revised invoice against already issued invoices in that specific period.
 This invoice is issued within one month from the registration certificate date of issue.

-We have come to the end of this post on credit note and debit note.
+We have come to the end of this post.
 Please share your views or questions with us in the comment section below.